kubeshop/testkube-docs/docs/articles/open-source-or-pro.md

 - **Event Triggers** : Manage Event Triggers that the Agent reacts to.
 - **Tests, TestSuites, Sources, Executors** : Deprecated - but still available during a transition period.

-See a complete feature-comparison table between OSS and Commercial below
+See a complete feature-comparison table between OSS and Commercial below.

 ### Workflow Limitations